 Suicide-safer communities acknowledge their responsibility to ensure that in times of suicide/emotional distress its citizens have access to life-affirming supports and resources to be safe from suicide and turn toward living.
 Building a suicide-safer community includes developing action plans around the 10 Suicide-Safer Community Pillars incorporating suicide awareness, prevention, intervention, post-intervention, and postvention.
 In addition, suicide-safer communities build capacity to address these 10 pillars in a collaborative, thoughtful, practical, and sustainable way that includes helping practitioners, researchers, community-based services, the bereaved and those with lived experience.
 In planning a Suicide-Safer Community, people recognize that safety from suicide rests on our ability to ask and talk about suicide openly, that conversations about suicide are encouraged and will be met with compassionate, non-judgmental and informed responses.

 Suicide-Safer Community Designation is a public affirmation of, and testament to include community-wide safety from suicide as a priority contribution in creating a safer, healthier and hope-filled life for its citizens.

 We are collaborating with other suicide prevention initiatives across the globe from Canada and the UK to Australia.
 We work together to deliver the gatekeeper training to individuals and organisations which is the essential pillar to building suicide safer communities.
 Through our interactions with these organisations we strengthen and build our suicide safer communities throughout the world.

-Is your organisation suicide safe?
+Is your organisation suicide-safer?

-Refer to our Pillars for Building a Suicide Safer Community – do you feel these provisions are in place?
+Refer to the Pillars for Building a Suicide Safer Community – do you feel these provisions are in place?
 A suicide safer workplace is an excellent example of a small community that is equipped to save lives through suicide prevention and intervention.

-Are you suicide safe?
+Are you suicide-safer?

 What can you do?